I offer a professional behavioural referral service for you and your clients, and have detailed below what you and your

 - A comprehensive report sent to both client and Veterinary Surgeon;

-- Three months follow-on support provided by email or telephone (or in person if requested).
+- Three months follow-on support provided by email or telephone (or in person if applicable and requested).

-Follow-up appointments in person (if requested by owners) £60
+Follow-up appointments in person (if applicable and requested by owners) £60

 Travel outside a 5 mile radius of Fleet, Hampshire - please contact me directly for details